SpeedyVelcro/sc-88-pro-reabank/README.md

 While this reabank contains all the instruments and variations for the default, SC-88 and SC-55 maps, there are still a few more slightly more obscure banks to be added, as well as a couple changes I want to make:
-- CM-64 map
-- Native map (the default map of LSB 0 uses native sounds by default, but LSB 3 allows you to override the map buttons on the front of the device)
-- User instruments
 - Adding "(legato)" to the names of applicable instruments (this is important because sometimes the legato feature is the only thing distinguishing identically-named instruments)